 The more significant the difference in wavelength the greater the effect of tilting (e.g., at 1900 nm).
 To account for this it is possible to choose a reference wavelength near to 1900 nm, but it remains important to filter particles out of the sample and maintain a constant temperature.

-The voltage from the detector at the reference wavelength (sent to the DCS at a 4-20 mA analog output) can be used to monitor the clarity of the sample.
+The voltage from the detector at the reference wavelength (sent to the DCS as a 4-20 mA analog output) can be used to monitor the clarity of the sample.

-The highest point of the 1430 nm water peak is highlighted in Figure 2 in different spectra at temperatures ranging between 30 – 60 oC that intersect at 1430 nm.
-This demonstrates that different calibration curves are required for different temperatures.
+The highest point of the 1430 nm water peak is highlighted in Figure 2 in different spectra at temperatures ranging between 30 – 60 oC.
+This demonstrates that different calibration strategies may be required for measurements with varying temperatures.

 Research of percentage water concentrations has shown that when using the 1400 nm absorption a change in temperature of 1 oC can result in the calculated water concentration changing by 0.1% (1000 ppm).

 There are a variety of different ways of minimizing the impact that temperature has on the calculation.
-The wavelength at the point of spectral intersection or the piping in the side stream can be heat traced for calibration.
-A popular solution is to determine the sample temperature using a thermocouple (located near the probe) or an RTD sensor and to feed this information back to the ClearView® db photometer which can automatically calibrate for changes in temperature.
+The wavelength selection may be optimized for temperature variation, or the piping in the side stream can be heat traced for calibration.
+A popular solution is to determine the sample temperature using a thermocouple (located near the probe) or an RTD sensor and to feed this information back to the ClearView® db photometer which can automatically compensate for changes in temperature.

-Taking all of the factors above into consideration it is clear that Guided Wave can provide researchers with an effective and economical solution for water concentration analysis over the suitable concentration range for organic solutions.
+Taking all of the factors above into consideration it is clear that Process Insights can provide an effective and economical solution for water concentration analysis over the suitable concentration range for organic solutions.